xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 None.

 ### 9. Unit Test
+Note that 9.1 and 9.2 are captured as manual test [2.5].

 9.1 Test with dialect MASL
 * Start BridgePoint, set the default action language preference to MASL